ksevindik/ksevindik.github.io/_posts/2009-08-31-some-notes-about-various-certificate-operations-using-openssl.md

+---
+layout: post
-# Some Notes About Various Certificate Operations Using OpenSSL
+title: Some Notes About Various Certificate Operations Using OpenSSL
+author: Kenan Sevindik
+---

 Our system support group delivered a signed certificate to be used in `Apache` SSL configuration.
 Its extension was `*.pfx`, which meant its contents were in `PKCS12` format, and was containing both `certificate` and its `private key`